aadhav0818/aadhav0818/README.md

 ### Hello There 👋

--  :smile: I'm currently in high school and I enjoy programming.
+-  :smile: I'm Aadhav, and I'm currently an Aerospace Engineering student at UT Austin.
 -  :round_pushpin: I'm located within the Dallas Fort-Worth Metroplex in TX.

 #### Languages / Skills